State-dependent Delay Differential Equations on $H^1$: Introduction

 In (iv), the author addresses well-posedness on a more fundamental level introducing the concept of prolongations.
 This leads to sufficient and necessary conditions for well-posedness, see \cite{N17}.
 Also the role of a potential jump in the continuity of the derivative is considered.
 In any case, however, the pre-history space is a space of continuous or continuously differentiable functions and the contraction mapping theorem is involved using a time-stepping approach for the integrated differential equation and metrics related to the uniform norm (possibly combined with its derivative), see \cite[p 3515]{N17} or \cite[Proof of Lemma 5.11]{N18}.

-In this note we develop a solution theory of equations of the type in \eqref{eq:sdd1} in spaces of weakly differentiable functions; more precisely on $H^1(-h,T;\R^n)$; that is, the space of square integrable functions with square integrable derivative.
-More so, we will provide a generalisation of \eqref{eq:sdd1} towards (non-autonomous) functional differential equations on $H^1(-h,T;\R^n)$.
+In this note we develop a solution theory of equations of the type in \eqref{eq:sdd1} {using} spaces of weakly differentiable functions; more precisely $H^1(-h,T;\R^n)$; that is, the space of square integrable functions with square integrable derivative.
+More so, we will provide a generalisation of \eqref{eq:sdd1} towards (non-autonomous) \emph{functional differential equations} on $H^1(-h,T;\R^n)$ {(i.e., where the right-hand side of \eqref{eq:sdd1} is not only given as \emph{delay differential equation} with some $g$ and some delay functional $r$, but where the right-hand side is assumed to be explicitly time-dependent and generally dependent on $x_{t}$ as $G$ below in Theorem \ref{thm:fdewpint})}.
 Similar to \cite{BGR21,MNP94}, we have to suitably restrict to Lipschitz continuous functions for the initial data.

 There are no other restrictions however and we obtain global in time solutions for \eqref{eq:sdd1} right away.
-The theorem containing the solution theory spelled out for functional differential equations reads as follows (in Theorem \ref{thm:wpfde} below we also state and prove a blow-up result); in which we derive a local solution theory.
+The theorem containing the solution theory spelled out for functional differential equations reads as follows (in Theorem \ref{thm:wpfde} below we also state and prove a blow-up result).
+By $\|z\|_\infty$, we denote the essential supremum of a function $z$.

 \begin{thm} Let $h,T>0$, $G\colon [0,T]\times H^1(-h,0;\R^n)\to\R^n$ continuous.
 Assume that for all $\beta>0$ there exists $L\geq 0$ such that for all $\phi,\psi \in H^1(-h,0;\R^n)$ with $\|\phi'\|_\infty,\|\psi'\|_\infty\leq \beta$ and $t\in [0,T]$